Generic selectors

 Osaka Castle Park photo by Mc681

 Osaka Castle Park is a historic place with a big castle and beautiful surroundings.
 The castle was built in the 16th century and is surrounded by a large park that has cherry blossoms in spring.
-The park has many walking paths for a relaxing stroll.
+The park has many walking paths for a relaxing stroll, making it a popular destination among Japanese Landmarks.

 Inside the castle, there is a museum about the castle’s history.
 Visitors can climb to the top of the castle for great views of Osaka.
 Landmarks in Japan like Osaka Castle Park are both historical and scenic places to visit.